aws-samples/amazon-sagemaker-build-train-deploy/00_access_the_aws_console/README.md

 Check with the workshop facilitator to find the right region to use.
 Then, in the upper-right corner of the AWS Management Console, make sure you are in the right region.

 ### Self-paced using your AWS account
-Open the <a href="https://console.aws.amazon.com/" target="_blank">AWS Console</a> and choose a region you want to run the workshop in.
+Open the [AWS Console](https://console.aws.amazon.com/) in a new window and choose a region you want to run the workshop in.
 We have tested this workshop in the following regions, but the workshop should work in the regions where Amazon SageMaker is available.
-Check whether the intended region in the list on the [Amazon SageMaker Pricing page](https://aws.amazon.com/sagemaker/pricing/){:target="_blank"} under the **On-Demand Pricin**g** section.
+Check whether the intended region in the list on the [Amazon SageMaker Pricing page](https://aws.amazon.com/sagemaker/pricing/) under the **On-Demand Pricin**g** section.

 |Region Name          |Region   |
 |---------------------|---------|